yannforget/spell-website/to-dos.md

 - [ ] Add content to the Resource / data section (MG)
 - [ ] Add content to the Resource / teaching (MG)
 - [ ] Change the format reference to a more standard display (authors, year, title, source) (YF)
+- [ ] Change the CP to 264/03 in the bottom part of the web site